 Russell Anderson-Williams is a professional presentation design expert, and is particularly invested in training people how to make the most out of Prezi and PowerPoint.
 I ask Russell about the importance of storytelling, and we delve into his own journey from training consultant to a leading voice in the world of presentations.

-Rachel Morrissey is an experienced podcast producer.
-This is a show full of useful tips and tricks, and great insight into how podcasts are put together.
+Rachel Morrissey is an experienced podcast producer based in the US.
+She generously shares her knowledge about the art of podcasting, and provides useful tips and tricks on how professional podcasts are put together.

-In this episode, Duena Blomstrom and I discuss the ins and outs of writing your first book.
+In this episode, fintech expert Duena Blomstrom and I discuss the ins and outs of writing your first book.
 Duena’s first book came out in April 2018.
-We talked about what went through her head (other than a few thousand words), and Duena shares a few nuggets of insight and wisdom that I hope you’ll find useful.
+We talk about the pain points and rewards of undertaking such a mammoth task, and Duena shares a few nuggets of insight and wisdom that I hope you’ll find useful.